nasa-jpl/ocean-model-interfaces/README.md

 - FVCOM
 - Miscellaneous primitive "models"

+## Coordinate Reference System
+Each model is queried in X,Y,Z. X and Y should be queried in the same coordiante reference system used by the loaded model (e.g. UTM, Polar Stereographic, WGS-84, etc.).
+The same model type could potentially have different coordainte reference systems.
+Z+ should always be positive, with 0 at the sea surface.
+If a loaded model is different from this, then the model implementation should handle to accept the correct Z axis direction.

+Future work is to create a general method of allowing a model to be queried in an arbitrary CRS and have that converted to the correct CRS for the specific loaded model.

 ## FVCOM
 See the [FVCOM Website](http://fvcom.smast.umassd.edu/fvcom/) for more information on the model itself.
 Below is a summary of our implementation to provide quick random access to the FVCOM model.